Daliah Wachs

-Daliah Wachs (born Daliah Zodieru, June 16, 1971) is an American physician and radio personality, who hosts the "Dr. Daliah" radio show.
+Daliah Wachs (born Daliah Zodieru; June 16, 1971) is an American physician and radio personality, who hosts the "Dr. Daliah" radio show.
 As a board certified family physician, Wachs began broadcasting her own radio show on KLAV in Las Vegas, Nevada in early 2009 to provide free on-air medical during the recession.
-Since 2011, this show has been syndicated nationally in the United States by the Genesis Communications Network.
-She has been involved in a number of national health campaigns, including to promote blood donation and abolish daylight savings time.
+Starting in 2011, this show had been syndicated nationally in the United States by the Genesis Communications Network.
+During the early months of 2024 she made the switch over to Talk Media Network where the show remains nationally syndicated.
+She has been involved in a number of national health campaigns, including to promote blood donation and abolish daylight saving time.

 Early life and career

 Daliah Zodieru was born in Los Angeles, California, on June 16, 1971.
 She grew up in Phoenix and Las Vegas with her sister and two younger brothers.
 She received a full academic scholarship to the University of Nevada, Las Vegas, and enrolled in the university's Honors program in the fall of 1989.
 After graduating Cum Laude, she went to medical school at the University of Nevada, Reno, before completing her studies at the University of California, Los Angeles (UCLA).

 She married Corey Wachs in December 1996.
 In 1997 she transferred back to Las Vegas for residency training in Family Medicine.
 The following year she received her medical license in Arizona and began working as an Urgent Care Physician in Bullhead City, Arizona and an Emergency Room Physician in Lake Havasu City, Arizona.
 While continuing her residency training in Family Medicine, she became Chief Resident and graduated in 2000.
 She received her license in Nevada at that time and became Board Certified shortly thereafter.
 She opened her own practice in October 2000 with her husband, Corey, a chiropractic physician.
 In the same year she began public speaking and teaching.
 In 2009 she began broadcasting.
 She has also lectured at various medical schools and made multiple television appearances.